lightning/bolts/07-routing-gossip.md

   - MUST set `bitcoin_signature_1` and `bitcoin_signature_2` to valid
   signatures of the hash `h` (using `bitcoin_key_1` and `bitcoin_key_2`'s respective secrets).
+  - MUST set `features` based on what features were negotiated for this channel, according to [BOLT #9](09-features.md#assigned-features-flags)
-  - SHOULD set `len` to the minimum length required to hold the `features` bits it sets.
+  - MUST set `len` to the minimum length required to hold the `features` bits it sets.

 The receiving node: